The Essential Enterprise SEO Audit [An Ultimate Guide]

 - Featured snippets (i.e., schema markup)

-I’ve listed the primary areas of an enterprise audit below, in no particular order.
+I have listed the primary areas of an enterprise SEO audit below, in no particular order.

 The auditor will prioritize selected keywords based on their search volume and competitiveness.
 The higher the search volume and lower the competition, the more ideal the keyword is for optimization.

-Once you have reviewed the keywords selected during the audit, compare them to the ones you’ve been using.
+Once you have reviewed the keywords selected during the audit, compare them to the ones you have been using.
 Incorporate any that are missing into your content creation plan.
-These terms should be placed in key areas, without "keyword stuffing."
-Titles, headings, alt text, the main content of your web pages are examples.
+These terms should be placed in key areas without "keyword stuffing."
+Examples include titles, headings, alt text, and main page content.
 Even making small additions can improve your website's position in search results.

-Companies should strike a balance between incorporating keywords and creating high-quality content that is valuable to your audience.
+Companies should balance incorporating keywords and creating high-quality content that is valuable to their audience.
 Focusing only on keywords can result in content with poor readability.
-The secret here is to use keywords wisely while considering context, user intent, and search engine signals.
+The secret here is to use keywords wisely while considering context, search intent, and other search engine signals.

-SEO competitor analysis is an important part of an audit.
+SEO competitor analysis is an integral part of an enterprise audit.
 It involves researching and analyzing the SEO strategies used by competitors.
-As a result, you can identify where you fall short or where you can improve your current efforts.
+As a result, you'll be able to identify where you fall short or where you can improve your current efforts.

-Competitive analysis helps you discover the keywords and phrases your competitors are targeting with success.
-Then, you can refine your keyword strategy for increased website traffic.
+Competitive analysis plays a pivotal role in honing your keyword strategy.
+It unveils the keywords and phrases that your competitors are successfully targeting.
+Armed with this knowledge, you can fine-tune your own keyword strategy, paving the way for increased website traffic.

-Analyzing competitors can also help you identify the backlinks they’re using to boost their search engine rankings.
-Auditors do this by analyzing competitors’ link profiles.
-From these, you can determine the quality of their backlinks and which would be right for your own website.
+Analyzing competitors can also help you identify the backlinks that boost their search engine rankings.
+Auditors do this by evaluating competitors’ link profiles.
+From there, you can determine the quality of their backlinks and which would be suitable for your own website.

 I should add that this process is not simply a matter of copying your competitors’ strategies.
-Instead, use it as a starting point to develop a better SEO strategy for our clients.
+Instead, use this step as a starting point to develop a better SEO strategy.

-A content audit is a comprehensive analysis of a digital platform’s content.
-This includes text, images, videos, and other media.
+A content audit is a comprehensive analysis of a digital platform’s content, including text, images, videos, and other media.
 The purpose is to assess the quality and relevance of the content.
-It’s also an opportunity to remove outdated or duplicate content.
-This will help you make sure the overall content strategy aligns with your business goals.
+It’s also an opportunity to remove outdated or duplicate content (and similar content with too many overlapping topics).
+This audit will help ensure the content strategy aligns with your business goals.

-The auditor will create a list of all your content assets.
-This can be a time-consuming process, especially if you have a lot of pages, posts, or files.
-However, it’s essential to get an accurate picture of what you have and what you don’t.
+The auditor's first task is to create a comprehensive list of all your content assets.
+While this can be a time-consuming process, especially if you have a large volume of pages, posts, or files, it's a crucial step.
+It provides you with an accurate picture of what you have and what you don’t, which is essential for effective content management.

 With the inventory complete, you can analyze each content piece individually.
 Content should be relevant, accurate, readable, and have visual appeal.
 You can also categorize content by type, such as blog posts, product descriptions, social media posts, and so on.
 This will help you understand which types of content perform better than others and which ones need improvement.

-An SEO audit includes a content quality check.
-A content quality check involves evaluating the overall SEO factors found in your site’s content.
-The aim here is to identify anything that may be missing, such as metadata, keywords, and sub-topics.
-An analysis of competitor content is an effective way to close any gaps.
+An enterprise SEO audit should include a content quality check.
+A content quality check assesses the overall SEO factors found in your site’s content.
+The aim is to identify anything that may be missing, such as metadata, keywords, and subtopics.
+Analyzing competitor content is an effective way to close any gaps.

 Second, evaluate the website’s accessibility and functionality.
-All website elements should be accessible and easy to use.
-The website should also be responsive, which means it displays properly on all devices, including desktops, laptops, tablets, and smartphones.
+All website elements should be easy to use.
+The site should also be responsive, which means it displays correctly on all devices, including desktops, laptops, tablets, and smartphones.

 Conversion Optimization Consulting